Yemeni rebel offensive threatens camps of those who fled war

 Yemen has been convulsed by civil war since 2014 when the Houthis took control of the capital of Sanaa and much of the northern part of the country, forcing the government of President Abed Rabbo Mansour Hadi to flee to the south, then to Saudi Arabia.

 The Saudi-led coalition, backed at the time by the U.S., entered the war months later to try restore Hadi to power.
 Despite a relentless air campaign and ground fighting, the war has deteriorated into a stalemate, killing about 130,000 people and spawning the world’s worst humanitarian crisis.
-The Biden administration last month officially withdrew its backing for the coalition but said the U.S. would continue to offer support Saudi Arabia as it defends itself against Houthi attacks.
+The Biden administration last month officially withdrew its backing for the coalition but said the U.S. would continue to offer support to Saudi Arabia as it defends itself against Houthi attacks.

 The latest offensive has been among the fiercest, with the Houthis moving heavy weapons toward Marib.
 They have yet to achieve major progress amid stiff resistance from local tribes and government forces aided by airstrikes from the coalition.